getdish/dish/docs/plan.md

 2. Stratechery's writings are super valuable, especially "Aggregation Theory" [0]
 3. I don't agree with all of it, but a lot of pg's writings and YC's startup school is good practical/strategical advice.
 Choice ones would be "How to raise money" [1], "Do things that don't scale" [2], "Ramen profitable" [3], "Fashionable problems" (especially relevant) [4]

-Basically, I want us to be the "SnapChat to Yelp's Facebook".
+Basically, I want us to be the "Snapchat to Yelp's Facebook".

 In other words branding and apps should feel more fun and quirky.
 They can still be polished, but lets be so extremely user friendly and light feeling that people are delighted.